Jason Heyward puts worst days, and bad habits, behind him

 "Last year, having the wrist injury, [I] got into a lot of bad habits.
 Tried to do more and muscle the ball, and even when that [injury] went away, I had bad habits and didn’t come out of it."

 Heyward never blamed anything on the wrist injury last season; perhaps he didn’t even realize what was going on with his swing and why it was happening.
 During the winter and spring training, he began to get used to using his wrists and hands instead of his arms, as that was causing him to be late on everything.
-But it was a work in progress, and he didn’t feel right until the season began.
+It was a work in progress, and he didn’t feel right until the season began.
 Scouts saw the same thing in spring training.
 It wasn’t clicking yet, but as the season began, the bad habits faded.

 "Until he says he feels it, even while you’re observing him doing the right thing, then he doesn’t know it," manager Joe Maddon explained.
 "To me, feeling is knowing. ...
 This is one situation, to feel it, to really know it, it goes beyond cognitive recognition."